awkward-py/C-documentation/README.md

 # C-documentation

-Documenting the full concept of the C programming language is a substantial task and typically involves a comprehensive guide or book.
+Documenting the full concept of the C programming language is a substantial task and typically involves a comprehensive guide or book kyoki itna hame bhi nhi aata.
 However, I can provide you with a brief overview of the fundamental concepts of the C language.
 Please note that this is not an exhaustive documentation, but a concise introduction:

 # C Programming Language Documentation